 Your Advisor On Rule 506

-Lerman Law Associates, P.C., in Kennesaw, Georgia, advises clients in Cobb County, the Atlanta area and beyond on issues relating to corporate capital fundraising, including Rule 506.
+Lerman Law Associates, P.C., in Kennesaw, Georgia, advises clients in Cobb and Fulton counties, the Atlanta area and beyond on issues relating to corporate capital fundraising, including Rule 506.
 Our founding attorney, Craig Lerman, has the skill and knowledge necessary to help you use Rule 506 correctly.

 How To Contact Lerman Law Associates, P.C.